C*-algebra

 Another important class of non-Hilbert C*-algebras includes the algebra $C_0(X)$ of complex-valued continuous functions on X that vanish at infinity, where X is a locally compact Hausdorff space.

 C*-algebras were first considered primarily for their use in quantum mechanics to model algebras of physical observables.
 This line of research began with Werner Heisenberg's matrix mechanics and in a more mathematically developed form with Pascual Jordan around 1933.
 Subsequently, John von Neumann attempted to establish a general framework for these algebras, which culminated in a series of papers on rings of operators.
-These papers considered a special class of C*-algebras which are now known as von Neumann algebras.
+These papers considered a special class of C*-algebras that are now known as von Neumann algebras.

 Around 1943, the work of Israel Gelfand and Mark Naimark yielded an abstract characterisation of C*-algebras making no reference to operators on a Hilbert space.

 C*-algebras are now an important tool in the theory of unitary representations of locally compact groups, and are also used in algebraic formulations of quantum mechanics.
 Another active area of research is the program to obtain classification, or to determine the extent of which classification is possible, for separable simple nuclear C*-algebras.